-We are currently authorized to issue 190,000,000 shares of common stock under our Amended Restated and Articles of Incorporation.
-As of March 24, 2021, we have issued 136,311,335 shares of common stock and have approximately 8,147,955 shares of common stock committed for issuance giving effect to the assumed exercise of all outstanding warrants and options and assumed conversion of preferred stock.
-Due to the limited number of authorized shares available for issuance, we may not able to raise additional equity capital or complete a merger or other business combination unless we increase the number of shares we are authorized to issue.
-We would need to seek stockholder approval to increase the number of our authorized shares of common stock.
-We can provide no assurance that we will succeed in amending our Amended and Restated Articles of Incorporation to increase the number of shares of common stock we are authorized to issue.
+We are currently authorized to issue 475,000,000 shares of common stock under our Amended Restated and Articles of Incorporation.
+As of March 24, 2022, we have issued 299,212,282 shares of common stock and have approximately 113,528,621 shares of common stock committed for issuance giving effect to the assumed exercise of all outstanding warrants and options and assumed conversion of preferred stock.